shawnjohnjr/asuth-gecko-notes/dom/broadcastchannel/OVERVIEW.md

 Where SerializedStructuredCloneBuffer is a native class of `uint64_t* data`, and `size_t dataLength` with a template that knows how to write its length followed by its data padded out to 64-bit alignment.

+## Flow ##

+### Sending ###

+* BroadcastChannel::PostMessage: does a state check, then defers to:
+* BroadcastChannel::PostMessageInternal: Creates a BroadcastChannelMessage (isa
+  StructuredCloneHolder that disables transferring, which differs from others like MessagePort), structured clone writes into it, then invokes:
+* PostMessageData, which takes the BroadcastChannelMessage and ensures that a BCPostMessageRunnable is eventually created and dispatched to the current thread.
+This happens whenever we have mActor; if we have it right now, then now, otherwise the message is appended to mPendingMessages will queue it until ::ActorCreated() happens.
+* BCPostMessageRunnable::Run:
+  * sanity-checks mActor isn't destroyed, bailing if it is.
+  * Creates a stack-owner ClonedMessageData, borrowing (which means true owner has to stay alive, which it does because this all happens in a single call) from the BroadcastChannelMessage.
+  * Sizes ClonedMessageData's blobsChild via SetCapacity(), then runs over the